 A staggering 45 million Americans – 14 per cent of the population – have had professional teeth whitening, according to data guru Mintel.
 This is compared to just 3 per cent in the UK.

-A white smile is so desirable that even children, or perhaps their parents, have been asking professionals what can be done if you’re under 18.
+A bright white smile is so desirable that even children, or perhaps their parents, have been asking professionals what can be done if you’re under 18.

 Dr James Nickman, president of the American Academy of Pediatric Dentistry, says: “It is a fairly common question usually starting in the middle-school years and is likely driven by the interest in aesthetics.